duken72/codingForDummies/licenseFD/README.md

   > “do whatever you want with this, just don’t sue me.”
 - **Weak Copyleft licenses**: be careful when using, should ask someone more experienced about it
 - **Strong Copyleft licenses**: is a turnoff for corporations
-  > “I open sourced my code so you should too”
+  > “I open sourced my code, so you should too”

-Go to [tldrlegal.com](https://tldrlegal.com/) to check the license infos.
+Go to [tldrlegal.com](https://tldrlegal.com/) to check the license information.

 1. Permissive OSS Licenses:
    - MIT License (Expat)